-Karl Kelley of North Aurora, chairs North Central College’s Division of Science and serves as faculty advisor to the campus chapter of Psi Chi, the national psychology honor society.
+Karl Kelley of North Aurora, directs North Central College’s First Year Experience and serves as faculty advisor to the campus chapter of Psi Chi, the national psychology honor society.
 A North Central College faculty member since 1988, Kelley’s research, teaching and special interests address social psychology in organizational and educational settings, behavioral science statistics and methodologies; and personal and organizational issues related to work, family and leisure time.

 He has published a book, numerous papers, journal articles and book chapters; his current research addresses workplace perceptions and outcomes following employees’ family leave.
 A reviewer for the Journal of Business & Psychology, Journal of College Student Retention and The Journal of Applied Social Psychology, among others, Kelley has consulted for a number of Chicago-area and national organizations.

 He is the recipient of several previous awards for teaching and scholarship, and is a member of The Association of Psychological Science, The Council of Teachers of Undergraduate Psychology, the Council for Undergraduate Research and the Society for Industrial/Organizational Psychologists, among others.
 Kelley received his B.S., M.S. and Ph.D in psychology from Virginia Commonwealth University.

 Professor of Psychology and Chair of the Division of Science